INFORMATION FOR AUTHORS AND GUEST-EDITORS

 Monothematic issues are a way to gather contributions on a specified theme.
 Manuscripts submitted to monothematic issues should adhere to the Dialogue and Universalism qualification standards.
 Among others all the contributions go through the double-blind review process.
 Guest editors are expected to actively encourage prospective authors of the issue.
 This among others includes inviting competent scholars to submit to the issue.
 Guest-editors are responsible for ensuring successful completion of the monothematic issue, and for writing an editorial.

-Prospective guest-editors of monothematic issues are kindly welcome to submit proposals to Dialogue and Universalism Editor-in-Chief, outlining the topic for the special issue, the importance of the topic and reasons for having a special issue in Dialogue and Universalism.
+Prospective guest-editors of monothematic issues are kindly welcome to submit proposals to Dialogue and Universalism Editor-in-Chief, outlining the topic for the proposed monothematic issue, the importance of the topic, and its preliminary table of contents (authors’ names, titles of papers)

 Information for Authors